The Geology of Zion National Park

-Although the geology of the Zion National Park includes nine known exposed formations, all visible in Zion National Park in the U.S. state of Utah, Zion is predominately the result of one spectacular unit, the Navajo Sandstone.
-Zion’s formations represent about 150 million years of mostly Mesozoic-aged sedimentation in that part of North America.
-Part of a super-sequence of rock units called the Grand Staircase, the time exposed in the Zion and Kolob area were deposited in several different environments that range from the warm shallow seas of the Kaibab and Moenkopi formations, streams and lakes of the Chinle, Moenave, and Kayenta formations to the large deserts of the Navajo and Temple Cap formations and dry near shore environments of the Carmel Formation.
+Although the geology of the Zion National Park includes nine known exposed formations, Zion is predominately the result of one spectacular unit, the Navajo Sandstone.
+Zion’s formations represent about 150 million years of mostly Mesozoic-aged sedimentation in a large ancient Jurassic basin.
+The Navajo is part of a super-sequence of rock units called the Grand Staircase, the time exposed in the Zion and Kolob area were deposited in several different environments that range from the warm shallow seas of the Kaibab and Moenkopi formations, streams and lakes of the Chinle, Moenave, and Kayenta formations to the large deserts of the Navajo and Temple Cap formations and dry near shore environments of the Carmel Formation.

-Subsequent uplift of the Colorado Plateau slowly raised these formations much higher than where they were deposited.
+Subsequent uplift of the Colorado Plateau slowly raised these formations much higher than where they were deposited (near & at sea-level).
 This steepened the stream gradient of the ancestral rivers and other streams on the plateau.
-The faster-moving streams took advantage of uplift-created joints in the rocks to remove all Cenozoic-aged formations and cut gorges into the plateaus.
-Zion Canyon was cut by the North Fork of the Virgin River in this way.
+The faster-moving streams took advantage of uplift-created joints in the rocks to cut gorges into the plateau.
+Zion Canyon was cut predominately by the North Fork of the Virgin River and its tributaries.
 Lava flows and cinder cones covered parts of the area during the later part of this process.

 Zion National Park includes an elevated plateau that consists of sedimentary formations that dip very gently to the east.
-This means that the oldest strata are exposed along the Virgin River in the Zion Canyon part of the park, and the youngest are exposed in the Kolob Canyons section.
+This means that the oldest strata are exposed along the Virgin River in the Zion Canyon part of the park, and the youngest are exposed in the Kolob Canyons section and moreso on the Makagunt Plateau to the north (Cedar Mountain).
 The plateau is bounded on the east by the Sevier Fault Zone, and on the west by the Hurricane Fault Zone.
 Weathering and erosion along north-trending faults and fractures influence the formation of landscape features, such as canyons, in this region.

 Approximately 190 to 136 million years ago in the Jurassic the Colorado Plateau area’s climate increasingly became arid until 150,000 square miles (388,000 km²) of western North America became a huge desert, not unlike the modern Sahara.
 For perhaps 10 million years sometime around 175 million years ago sand dunes accumulated, reaching their greatest thickness in the Zion Canyon area; about 2,200 feet (670 m) at the Temple of Sinawava in Zion Canyon.